-Agencies may obligate funds up to the limit of (lifetime) budget authority for a project but cannot spend more than the total of allotments the project has received to date (see Appendix D of Volume 5, the Capital Improvements Plan).
-The FY 2021 to FY 2026 CIP reflects a net increase in budget authority of \$1,444 million during the next six fiscal years, consisting of an increase of \$2,324 million of new budget authority offset by \$880 million of rescissions (see Appendix A of Volume 5).
+Agencies may obligate funds up to the limit of (lifetime) budget authority for a project but cannot spend more than the total of allotments the project has received to date (see Appendix D of Volume 5).
+The FY 2021 to FY 2026 CIP reflects a net increase in budget authority of \$1,724.0 million during the next six fiscal years, consisting of an increase of \$2,385.0 million of new budget authority offset by \$661.0 million of rescissions (see Appendix A of Volume 5).

-Planned capital expenditures from local sources in FY 2021 total \$1.5 billion to be funded primarily by bonds, Paygo, and the local transportation fund special purpose revenue.
-To finance these expenditures, the District plans to borrow \$1,055 million in new tax-exempt G.O./I.T. bonds (long and short term), borrow \$82.8 million in taxable bonds, fund \$244.1 million using Paygo, use \$40.2 million in Local Transportation Fund special purpose revenue, use \$29.6 million for the local match to the federal grants from the Federal Highway Administration and use \$18.7 million in private grants.
+Planned capital expenditures from local sources in FY 2021 total \$1,712.0 million to be funded primarily by bonds, Paygo, and the local transportation fund special purpose revenue.
+To finance these expenditures, the District plans to borrow \$1,060.3 million in new tax-exempt G.O./I.T. bonds (long and short term), borrow \$123.5 million in taxable bonds, fund \$244.1 million using Paygo, use \$45.3 million in Local Transportation Fund special purpose revenue, use \$30.2 million for the local match to the federal grants from the Federal Highway Administration and use \$18.7 million in private grants.
 Proposed funding sources are shown in Figure 5-1 and proposed borrowing is shown in Table 5-7.